 After that, he pulled the blower, and if it was a belt drive blower, oiled the squirrel cage bearings, motor bearings, and checked the belt for cracks.
 On a “direct drive blower,” all he had to do was just oil the bearings on the motor.

 Now all the burners are cleaned and the heat exchanger has been checked for cracks and everything is back in place, including the blower.
 On to the next step.

 What the better guys did was pull the blower wire off the limit switch and start the furnace burners.
-With the blower wire pulled off the limit switch, the blower can’t start, and when the furnaces gets to about 200 degrees, the burners should shut off and not relight again until the furnaces cools and lowers it’s temperature to about 140 degrees.
+With the blower wire pulled off the limit switch, the blower can’t start, and when the furnaces get to about 200 degrees, the burners should shut off and not relight again until the furnaces cool and lowers it’s the temperature to about 140 degrees.
 Some guys just checked the limit switch by rotating the dial on the limit switch and blower settings until the burners shut off.
-I liked taking the wire off the limit switch and testing it that way because it was more real life working conditions in the event of blower failure.
+I liked taking the wire off the limit switch and testing it that way because it was more real-life working conditions in the event of blower failure.

 One of the last things, and just as important as checking the limit switch, was to check the “flue pipe” to make sure it, or the chimney, hasn’t been blocked by soot or birds.
 It wasn’t uncommon to find dead birds in the flue.
 Some even made it into people’s basements.
 This doesn’t happen anymore with the new furnaces.
 And the very last thing that was done was to check for gas leaks.